Whole Life Insurance Rates in 2025

 1. Age

 No matter your current age, your monthly premium will likely never be lower than it is today.
-Good health and life expectancy lower the cost of insurance, so the younger you are, the less you'll typically pay for a permanent life policy now.
-Taking out a whole life policy when you are young also makes it easier to qualify for coverage and gives you more time to build your cash value.
+Good health and life expectancy lower the cost of insurance, so younger people pay less on average.
+Getting a policy when you are young also makes qualifying for coverage easier and gives you more time to build cash value.

 2. Gender

 When it comes to life insurance, men and women are not equal.
-According to the Centers for Disease Control, in 2022, the average life expectancy for men in the U.S. was 74.8 years, while women averaged 80.2 years.
-A longer life equals more monthly premiums paid, which leads to lower rates per month.
+According to the Centers for Disease Control, in 2023, the average life expectancy for men in the U.S. was 75.8 years, while women averaged 81.1 years.
+A longer life equals more monthly premiums paid, which leads to lower rates per month.6

 3. Tobacco use

 Whether you smoke, vape, or dip, using tobacco increases your medical risks and life insurance costs.
 Tobacco users often pay two to three times as much for life insurance as non-users.
 Even if you've quit using tobacco, you will usually need to be tobacco-free for at least a year to qualify for non-smoking rates.
-When you apply for coverage, life insurance companies typically require a physical, including a nicotine usage test.
-Blood and urine tests can show other signs of nicotine use for longer.
-It's essential to give full disclosure about your tobacco usage when applying.
-Providing false information could mean forfeiting a payout to your beneficiaries if something were to happen to you.
+When you apply for coverage, life insurance companies typically require a physical, including a nicotine usage test, so it's essential to give full disclosure about your tobacco usage when applying.

 4. Risky occupations and hobbies

-This is the best classification with the lowest premiums possible.
+Preferred Plus: This is the best classification with the lowest premiums for an individual for a given level of coverage.
 These individuals are in excellent condition, fall under healthy BMI ratings, have no major family medical history or issues, and live a clean and healthy lifestyle.

 It is also possible for those with serious medical issues to fall into a "substandard" category, which may not be insurable.
 These classifications vary somewhat by insurer, and it's important to remember that no life insurance company expects every prospective customer to be in peak medical condition.